moseskimc/3d-recon/README.md

 ## Introduction

-Three dimensional stereo reconstruction is a fundamental technique in computer vision with a wide range of application in fields such as augmented reality, gaming, and animation to mention a few.
+Three dimensional stereo reconstruction is a fundamental technique in computer vision with a wide range of applications in many fields such as augmented reality, gaming, and animation to mention a few.

 ## Data